 • A room that can be darkened enough to view the projected images

-• Pencils, paper, and drawing surfaces for students in grades 2-6.
+• Crayons or pencils, paper, and drawing surfaces for each student

 Will you sign books?

 Yes!
-Book sales are an important part of an author's visit.
-Not only does it offer students a personalized souvenir of their experience, it also provides an inspirational connection to the work.
-Plus, it’s an essential part of how an author earns their living.
+Book signings are a big part of an author's visit.
+They offers students a personalized souvenir of their experience and a special connection to the author's work.
+Plus, it’s an important way that authors earn their livings.

 Sometimes schools and PTOs organize book sales to help pay for an author's visit.
 Many schools arrange their book sales through a local bookseller.